-Students with a strong interest in the ancient languages or contemplating graduate study in Classics should choose an emphasis in ancient Greek or Latin.
+Students with a strong interest in the ancient languages or contemplating graduate study in Classics should choose B.A. in Classics with an emphasis in ancient Greek or Latin.
 This emphasis will allow more concentration on the languages, and will help prepare them for advanced study.
 Students interested in teaching Latin or Greek at the secondary level should choose this emphasis.

 A minimum grade of C is required for all courses counting toward the Classics major or minor.